MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 Typically, when a payment has been made, recorded in the bank or otherwise, the related sales or purchase document is represented as a line on the **Payment Registration** page because the document in question is waiting for the payment to be posted against the outstanding amount.
 However, sometimes a payment that has been made is not represented by a line on the **Payment Registration** page, typically because the document in question has not been fully invoice posted.

-In the **Document Search** page, you can search among documents that are not fully invoiced.
+On the **Document Search** page, you can search among documents that are not fully invoiced.
 You can search based on one or more of the following criteria:

 * Document number
 * Amount or amount range